Quick Info on Exasol

 To know more about loading data into Exasol, refer to the Loading Data section.

-- Exasol on Public Cloud: You can deploy Exasol on public cloud platforms such as Amazon Web Services, Microsoft Azure, or Google Cloud Platform using the Exasol Cloud Deployment Tool wizard.
-Using this wizard lets you deploy and run Exasol on a cloud platform of your choice in just a few clicks.
+- Exasol on Public Cloud: Deploy Exasol on a public cloud platform such as Amazon Web Services, Microsoft Azure, or Google Cloud Platform.

 Licenses can be obtained directly from Exasol (for more details, see Licenses) for all these deployment options.
 For cloud deployments, a pay-as-you-go (PAYG) version is available in the corresponding marketplaces as an alternative to the bring-your-own-license (BYOL) model.